p-alvarenga/jwt-auth-server/README.md

 ## NodeJS Authentication Login System Showcase

 > [!NOTE]
 > Project has both back and front-end.
-You can check it inside `public/`.
+You can check front-end code inside `public/`.
+> (for sake of simplicity, it's written in `HTML/CSS/JavaScript`).

 <hr/>